Gabrie5a/Gabrie5a.github.io/S24_WebDev/Project/README.md

 ## Usage

-1. Enter keywords in the search bar to search for song lyrics.
+1. Enter the artist and song name in the respective fields to search for song lyrics.

 ## Deployed Website